How To Find and Use Your USAA Login

 To sign on to your account, first go to the USAA homepage and then follow these steps:

-- This will bring you to a new page, where you’ll enter your user ID and password.
+- This will bring you to a new page, where you’ll enter your user ID.

 - Download and open the app.

 You can also set up more secure app access by setting up a PIN or biometric access.

 How To Retrieve a Forgotten Username or Password

 To retrieve your username or password, go to the USAA login page.
 Click on the link that reads, “I need help logging on.”
 From there, select “Recover My Online ID” or “Reset My Password” to get started.